 |Component||Means||Fraction of Total||Grade Basis|

+The official course gradebook is on Compass, but the grade for many materials may be found here before it is copied over there.
 Graded materials that are completed on this website (flows like quizzes and homeworks) can be viewed on your student gradebook from the menu at the top of the page.
-Exams, labs and participation points are available in Compass.
-Exceptional assignments (with odd grading) like
+Exams, labs, and participation points are available in Compass.

 |Letter Grade||Range||Letter Grade||Range||Letter Grade||Range|

 Students should attend the lecture and lab section for which they registered, or they will receive a zero for that lecture attendance or lab.
 Several assignments will be dropped in each category, and exams are available over several days.
 Taken together, this means that almost no exceptions should need to be made for absences.
 Permitted exceptional absences require proof of overriding considerations.
 Official proof of absence need to be in forms of doctor's note or letter provided by an authority that clearly states that the purpose of the letter is to prove absence; examples include a doctor's note, notice of travel from an athletic team, etc.; religious or DRES-based exemptions should be handled as directed in their respective policy sections on this website.
 Special events may be taken into consideration only if we are contacted at least 72 hours in advance.
 In these exceptional cases, to request an absence, students shall email course administration email@example.com.
 If the request is for a lab absence, the TA of the lab section should also be cc'd.